 Sleep apnea can be addressed through either medical management or surgical correction.
-After a proper diagnosis, we can recommend the best treatment option that helps you to maintain an open airway during sleep.
+After a proper diagnosis from a sleep specialist, we can recommend the best treatment option that helps you to maintain an open airway during sleep.
 Generally, these recommendations are based on the type and severity of your sleep apnea.

 Mild conditions of sleep apnea can be medically managed.
 We could prescribe one of the following: